krzysk1/bleriot/README.md

 Some features may not work as intended and this aircraft could crash your Aerofly FS4.
 Use it at your own risk!

-Installation
+# Installation

-1. Unzip file and move the folder "bleriot" to C:\Users\~\Documents\Aerofly FS4\aircraft.
+1. Unzip file and move the folder "bleriot" into the C:\Users\~\Documents\Aerofly FS 4\aircraft folder.

+# Uninstall

+1. Delete the folder "bleriot".